darknesszy/office-fire-sync/README.md

 # Office FireSync
-Sychronise FireStore with Open XML documents.
+Synchronise FireStore with Open XML documents.

 ** Currently only support manual run.
 Future updates will add change detection, allowing it to be hosted on a server.